 - You may contact the Ohio Department of Health Hotline at 1-800-342-0553 or 614-466-7217.

 - You may contact the Centers for Medicare and Medicaid Services Quality Improvement Organization (QIO) at 1-800-589-7337 or 216-477-9604.

-During your stay, you may encounter a variety of staff members who enter your room.
+During your admission at Firelands Regional Medical Center, you may encounter a variety of staff members who enter your room.
 They all play an important role in making sure you have the best possible stay with us in a healing environment.
 Some of the individuals you may encounter include:

 - Hospitalist – this is the attending physician who takes care of patients during their hospital stay but does not see patients outside of the hospital.
 Your primary care physician typically won’t come to the hospital but will be consulted while you’re here.

 - Registered Nurse (RN) – Your nurse will change every 12 hours due to shift changes.
 When your new nurse comes into your room, he or she will write their name on your communication board so you know who they are.

 - Respiratory Therapist

 In the interest of your good health, smoking is not permitted anywhere in the hospital or on the campus.
 Firelands Regional Medical Center is committed to providing our patients with information and support for healthy living.
 We maintain a smoke-free environment for the safety and health of our patients and staff.
 If interested, we offer Smoking Cessation Classes that are available after your discharge.

 Telephone services are provided free of charge to all patients at Firelands Regional Medical Center.

 - To make a local call, dial 9, area code, and then the local number.